volkamerlab/CPrecalibration_manuscript_SI/README.md

 4. Activate the conda environment: `conda activate recalibration_si`

+If you created your conda environment from the `environment.yml` file provided with this repository, it is now ready to be used with the notebooks.
+If you are building your own environment, continue with step 5 to install the required packages.

 5. Install packages (only required together with 3b):
     * If you successfully created your environment from the `environment.yml` file (3a), this step 5 can be skipped.